brianmaierjr/long-haul/_posts/2015-12-08-bdd-with-jbehave-advanced-tests.md

 Using the `@Named`-annotation both name and/or order of parameter can become independent of the description in the story.
 However, having parameter names and order the same is good practice and also less verbose.
 I suggest keeping them in sync unless there&#8217;s absolutely no way to avoid it.

-Let's update our Radio so that the user can tune to a frequency by adding the following code:
+Let&#8217;s update our Radio so that the user can tune to a frequency by adding the following code:

 Now run your test and voilà: The test succeeds! 🙂